 Yes No

-Does your institution have an application fee? Х
+Does your institution have an application fee? x

 Amount of application fee: \$30.00

 Yes No

-Can it be waived for applicants With an SAT or

-with financial need?
-ACT fee waiver
+Can it be waived for applicants with financial need?
+With an SAT or ACT fee waiver

 If you have an application fee and an on-line application option,